-May't please your highness sit.
-The GHOST OF BANQUO enters, and sits in MACBETH's place

-Here had we now our country's honour roof'd, Were the graced person of our Banquo present; Who may I rather challenge for unkindness Than pity for mischance!
+LENNOX.
+May't please your Highness sit.
+The Ghost of Banquo enters and sits in Macbeth's place.
+MACBETH.
+Here had we now our country's honor roof'd, Were the graced person of our Banquo present, Who may I rather challenge for unkindness Than pity for mischance!

-His absence, sir, Lays blame upon his promise.
-Please't your highness To grace us with your royal company.
+ROSS.
+His absence, sir,

+Lays blame upon his promise.
+Please't your

+Highness

+To grace us with your royal company?

+MACBETH.
 The table's full.

+LENNOX.
 Here is a place reserved, sir.
+MACBETH.
 Where?

+LENNOX.
 Here, my good lord.
-What is't that moves your highness?
+What is't that moves your Highness?

+MACBETH.
 Which of you have done this?
+LORDS.
+What, my good lord?